How do you know what sections you need to include in your business plan when you are creating your business plan for the very first time?

 - Balance Sheet

-When you write your business plan, you don’t have to stick to the exact sample business plan outline.
-Instead, use the sections that make the most sense for your business and your needs.
+Remember, when you write your business plan, it's not mandatory to include all the above sections into your business plan.
+Instead, use the sections that are relevant to your business and your needs.